CagaCaga/api/README.md

-# api
+# CagaCaga API

-API for CagaCaga
+API for CagaCaga for manage all actions and security about https://cagaca.ga/